SirawitC/Transformer_from_scratch_pytorch/README.md

 To train a Transformer model for neural machine translation, we utilize a specialized type of labeled dataset known as a parallel corpus, which comprises extensive collections of text sequences in the source language and their corresponding translations in the target language.

 During training, the input sentence in the source language is wrapped with special tokens such as the start-of-sentence (`<SOS>`) and end-of-sentence (`<EOS>`) tokens, then passed into the encoder.
 At the same time, the target sentence is prepended with the `<SOS>` token and fed into the decoder.
+Note that both the input to the encoder and the decoder will also be appended with the (`<PAD>`) tokens to make the sequence length consistent across different examples in a training batch.
+This padding ensures that all sequences align to a uniform length, allowing for efficient batch processing.
+Importantly, attention masks are used so that the model does not attend to these padding positions during computation.

 The transformer generates output representations, which are then passed through a projection layer (a linear layer) that maps them from the model's internal representation space to the vocabulary space.
 Finally, a softmax function is applied to convert these logits into a probability distribution over the target vocabulary, thereby determining the most probable prediction for the next token.